oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

 ## Introduction

-This lab will walk you through the steps to create data visualizations using Oracle Analytics Cloud (OAC).
-You will learn how to immediately gain insights and create beautiful data visualizations.
+This lab walks you through the steps to create data visualizations using Oracle Analytics Cloud (OAC).
+You will learn how to immediately gain insights and share powerful dashboards to analyze data in your autonomous database.

 Estimated Time: 20 minutes